americanantiquarian/folio_reports/Acquisitions/ReadMe.md

 Reports intended for use by Acquisitions staff.

-Contents
+##Contents

++*AllBudgetSnapshot*<br/>
-AllBudgetSnapshot -- Summary of activity for all funds for a fiscal year, sorted by Fund Group.
+Summary of activity for all funds for a fiscal year, sorted by Fund Group and Fund Name.<br/>
+Input parameters: Fiscal Year Code